thenormalsquid/bstree/readme.md

 * Finish `size`, `search`, `present?`, `height`, `bst?`, `maximum`, `minimum`, `successor` and predecessor` before finishing node `delete`.
 This will provide a lot of extra sanity checking for the `delete` implementation.

+* Develop some sort of plan for reducing tests to minimal size.
+There should be some analysis or proof techniques for determining the necessary and sufficient conditions for testing recursive code.
+I don't mind overtesting while learning, it helps build intuitive understanding.
+But writing too many tests is time I'd rather spend learning more theory or actual implementation.

 ## Specification